emerleite/node-database-cleaner/Readme.md

 Running tests
 -------------
-To run tests you will need to install with --dev to install nodeunit or install node unit manually.
-Then, you can run the following command:
+There is some ways to run tests:

-$ nodeunit test
+$ nodeunit test (you need nodeunit globaly installed. *npm install -g nodeunit*)
+$ npm test
+$ ./run-tests.js

-> For tests you need each database running (mongodb, redis, couchdb)
+> For tests you need each database running (mongodb, redis, couchdb, mysql)
 > Or run once.
 Ex: nodeunit test/redis.test.js

 To-Do